-VSP has proposed a number of new projects that impact products and services of the Criminal Justice Information Services area, including Replacement and Enhancement of the Central Criminal History (CCH) application, Replacement and Enhancement of the Statewide Incident-Based Reporting System (IBR), and the Central Criminal Repository and Support Systems Improvement.
-These are in addition to these major projects that are currently under development: the Central Criminal Image System (CCIS) and the Law Enforcement Activity Management System (LEAMS).
+The department has proposed a number of new projects that impact products and services of the Criminal Justice Information Service Area, including Replacement and Enhancement of the Central Criminal History (CCH) application, Replacement and Enhancement of the Statewide Incident-Based Reporting System (IBR), and Improvement of the Central Criminal Repository and Support Systems.
+These are in addition to other major projects that are currently under development, including the Central Criminal Image System (CCIS) and the Law Enforcement Activity Management System (LEAMS).
 All of these projects involve other agencies or the public.